basavaraj1985/DolphinNG/README.md

 # DolphinNG
 The TestNG listeners, reporters with smart reporting, progress reporter, jira integration.
 This can be thought as TestNG++, library with advanced features as failure based reporting, red delta.
-These features are described in detail below.
+-	Red delta : new failures, compared to previous run.
+These failures are separated and shown as Red delta in the smart report.
+These fails indicate regression failure.
+- 	Green delta: new passes, compared to previous run.
+These are separated and shown as Green delta in the smart report.
+These results indicate a regression pass (usually because a fix made).
+- 	Stagnant failures: The test fails that failed in the previous run also.
+-	Failure Based Report (FBR): test fails with same/similar fail reasons are clubbed together and reported with test fail count.
+-	JIRA integration: The report will have a ticket created/queried from JIRA for every failure.
+The FBR will have the mapping between failure reason to jira ticket.

 # How to use:

 -	Maven dependency:
 	```
 	<dependency>
-		<groupId>com.javasbar.framework</groupId>
+		<groupId>com.github.basavaraj1985</groupId>
 		<artifactId>DolphinNG</artifactId>
-		<version>1.0.0-SNAPSHOT</version>
+		<version>1.1.0</version>
 	</dependency>
 	```